mqpiffle/Project-1-Yendor/README.md

 - Fight the enemies on each dungeon level in succession to advance to the next level.
 A portal to the next level will appear when the floor is cleared.
 - Pick up loot when defeating an enemy.
 There will be no 'inventory' per se...only a weapon slot and a potion slot.
 (Maaaybe an armor slot if I have the time.)
 - Level up their character to level 5, picking a passive skill at each level.
 XP will be awarded for each monster defeated.
 - Use a small variety of active skills (I'm thinking 3, one auto-attack and two other cooldown-based skills) provided by their weapon.
-Each class has only one weapon type they can use (no swapping of weapons except when changing the waepon through looting.)
+Each class has only one weapon type they can use (no swapping of weapons except when changing the weapon through looting.)
 All weapons of a single type have the same skills, except better versions of the weapon may have better versions of the skills.
 - Manage their health and energy with a potion.
 The character can only carry one potion at a time.
 If it is used they will have to find another to replace it.
 - On death or win (retrieve the Bauble of YENDOR) the character's name gets added to a high-score list for the session.
 Top five scores are kept.
 Score will be XP gained - number of turns played + and set number for getting the bauble.
 - Return to main splash screen (can exit the game at any time.)